 "Science builds upon the patterns that it finds in nature...scientific knowledge depends upon the discovery of order either firsthand (we observe the same thing happening over and over again) or mathematically (we work out an equation that predicts the pattern in question, whether it has yet been observed or not)...Both religion and science are alike in that they respond to their anomalies by insisting that there is some overall pattern nonetheless, even if we cannot figure out what it is yet.

 Patterns exist in an ascending order of increasing abstraction.
 Any fool can observe first order patterns by just holding a crab and noting its symmetry....it is relatively easy to hold a crab in one hand and a lobster in the other and observe the second order pattern that unites them both.
 By the time we get to third order patterns, however, we are hardly in the realm of empirical evidence at all, since we are comparing not the animals themselves, but the similarity of relationships between the animals...

 Theoretically, we can go even farther -- into the realm of fourth order patterning, where the patterns of patterns of patterns are held together in still one more pattern...the metapatterns of the universe" (pg 118-121)"

 In addition to the general issue of connections between science and religion, I am more specifically interested in golemology (see Henry Gee's piece in Nature 414:848, 2001) since that forces us to think about questions such as the definition of life and the ethical implications of artificial intelligence.

-Other than the article on the plagues, most of my writing on this topic has been reviews of books:
+Other than the article on the plagues, most of my writing on this topic has been and essay or reviews of books:

 1997 Kelman, E., Rapoport, M., Segal, J., and M. Mangel.
 Is there a moral case againstenvironmentalism?
 Leviathan (Spring 1997): 9, 27